 Tom DeFalco (born June 26, 1950) is an American comic book writer known for his association with Marvel Comics, and in particular his run on Spider-Man.
 He also created a whole host of iconic characters for the company which endure to this day.
 DeFalco is known for his laid back style, having a less-powerful personal vision compared to others while being open to his co-worker's ideas.

 From 1987 to 1994, DeFalco replaced the infamous Jim Shooter as Editor-In-Chief.
 His run is well-regarded, even if the era (the speculation boom) was less so, and instead Marvel's problems were primarily blamed on Ron Perelman.
-He would be fired from his position for coming to blows with the upper management, but continued as a writer long afterwards.
+He resigned from his position after disagreements with the upper management, but continued as a writer long afterwards.

 In addition to his work on Spider-Man, he's also known for overseeing the Marvel 2099 line, creating the New Warriors, Thunderstrike, Darkhawk, and creating and penning Spider-Girl, an Alternate Universe story starring Mayday Parker (daughter of Peter and Mary Jane).